newchuyalong/libgdx-learning/ModelBuilder,-MeshBuilder-and-MeshPartBuilder.md

 ```
 This will create a model consisting of two nodes.
 Each node consisting of one part.
 The Mesh of both parts is shared, so there's only a single Mesh created for this Model.
 Note that in this example the vertex attributes are specified using a bit mask, which will cause `ModelBuilder` to create default (3D) `VertexAttributes`.
 You could also specify the [`VertexAttributes`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/VertexAttributes.html) yourself.

 > Because `ModelBuilder` reuses the `MeshPartBuilder` instances for multiple parts, you cannot build multiple parts at the same time.
-Per `ModelBuilder` you can only build one `Model`, `Node` and `MeshPart` at any given time.
+Per `ModelBuilder` you can only build one `Model`, `Node` and `MeshPart` at any given time. **Calling the `part(...)` method will make the previous `MeshPartBuilder` invalid.**

 See the MeshPartBuilder section below for more information on how to use the `MeshPartBuilder` to create the shape of the part.
 # MeshBuilder
-[MeshBuilder](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/utils/MeshBuilder.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g3d/utils/MeshBuilder.java) is a utility class to construct one or more [meshes](https://github.com/libgdx/libgdx/wiki/Meshes), optionally consisting of one or more [MeshParts](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/model/MeshPart.html).
+[MeshBuilder](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/utils/MeshBuilder.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g3d/utils/MeshBuilder.java) is a utility class to create one or more [meshes](https://github.com/libgdx/libgdx/wiki/Meshes), optionally consisting of one or more [MeshParts](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/model/MeshPart.html).
 While a `MeshBuilder` is typically constructed and maintained by the `ModelBuilder` using the `ModelBuilder#part(...)` method, it is possible to use `MeshBuilder` without using a `ModelBuilder`.
-For this, you can use the `begin(...)` method to start building a `Mesh`, after which you must call the `end()` method when you're done building the mesh.
-The begin methods accepts various arguments to indicate the vertex attributes and optionally primitive type (required when not using parts).
-The `end()` method will also return the newly created `Mesh`:
+For this, you can use the `begin(...)` method to start building a mesh, after which you must call the `end()` method when you're done building the mesh.
+The begin methods accepts various arguments to specify the vertex attributes and optionally primitive type (required when not creating mesh part(s)).
+The `end()` method will return the newly created [`Mesh`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/Mesh.html).
+You can build multiple meshes using the same `MeshBuilder` instance, but not at the same time:
 ```
 MeshBuilder meshBuilder = new MeshBuilder();
 meshBuilder.begin(Usage.Position | Usage.Normal, GL20.GL_TRIANGLES);
+...//build the first mesh
+Mesh mesh1 = meshBuilder.end();

+meshBuilder.begin(Usage.Position | Usage.Normal | Usage.ColorPacked, GL20.GL_TRIANGLES);
-...//build the mesh
+...//build the second mesh
-Mesh mesh = meshBuilder.end();
+Mesh mesh2 = meshBuilder.end();
 ```

 > Keep in mind that the `Mesh` must be disposed when you no longer need it.